Carol II of Romania: The Royal Dictatorship

-Coming to realize belatedly that he was being used by Carol, Goga had a meeting with Codreanu on 8 February 1938, at the house of Ion Gigurtu to arrange for a deal under which the Iron Guard would withdraw its candidates from the election in order to ensure that the radical anti-Semitic right would have a majority.
+Coming to realize belatedly that he was being used by Carol, Goga had a meeting with Codreanu on 8 February 1938, at the house of Ion Gigurtu to arrange for a deal under which the Iron Guard would withdraw its candidates from the election to ensure that the radical anti-Semitic right would have a majority.
 Carol quickly learned of the Goga-Codreanu pact and used it as the justification for the self-coup he had been planning since late 1937.
 On 10 February 1938, Carol suspended the Constitution and seized emergency powers.
 Carol proclaimed martial law and suspended all civil liberties under the grounds that the violent election campaign was at the risk of plunging the nation into civil war.

 Having outlived his usefulness, Goga was sacked as prime minister and Carol appointed Patriarch Elie Cristea, the head of the Romanian Eastern Orthodox Church, as his successor.
 Carol knew he would command wide respect in a country where the majority of the population was Orthodox.
 On 11, 1938, Carol drafted a new constitution.
 Although it was superficially similar to its 1923 predecessor, it was actually a severely authoritarian and corporatist document.
 The new constitution effectively codified the emergency powers Carol had seized in February, turning his government into a de facto legal dictatorship.
 It concentrated virtually all governing power in his hands, almost to the point of absolute monarchy.
 The new constitution was approved in a plebiscite held under far-from-secret conditions; voters were required to appear before an election bureau and verbally state whether they approved the constitution; silence was deemed as a "yes" vote.
 Under these conditions, an implausible 99.87 percent were reported as having approved the new charter, against fewer than 5,500 votes against it.

 At the time of his coup in February 1938, Carol informed the German minister Wilhelm Fabricius of his wish for closer ties between his country and Germany.
 Thierry told Carol in a meeting after the coup that his new government was "well received" in Paris and that the French would not allow the end of democracy to affect their relations with Romania.
 The new government of Patriarch Cristea did not introduce new anti-Semitic laws but did not repeal the laws passed by Goga either, though Cristea was less extreme about enforcing these laws.
 When asked by a Jewish friend if his citizenship would be restored now that Goga was gone, Interior Minister Armand Călinescu, who detested the Iron Guard and antisemitism, replied that the Cristea government had no interest in restoring citizenship back to the Jews.